robinrendle/robinrendle.com/notes/several-short-sentences-on-writing.md

 But when it comes to design it all needs to be locked up, private, sent into the [Hyperbolic Time Chamber](https://dragonball.fandom.com/wiki/Hyperbolic_Time_Chamber).
 The ideas are too embarrassing, too naive at the beginning.
 So early last year I started to keep a daily journal and began to fill it with junk: terrible, unforgivable ideas and scribbled drawings with words that make next to no sense.
 It’s a relief though, to have somewhere to notice things without it all being in the public record.

-Anyway, I quite like what Verilyn has to say about cutting longer sentences into shorter ones because I’ve always struggled with the need to show off in my writing, to prove I can write a sentence that never stops.
-Verilyn argues this is due to fear and maybe that’s true.
+Anyway, I quite like what Verlyn has to say about cutting longer sentences into shorter ones because I’ve always struggled with the need to show off in my writing, to prove I can write a sentence that never stops.
+Verlyn argues this is due to fear and maybe that’s true.
 Perhaps I’m afraid to put a full stop somewhere because it’s hard and I’m an undisciplined writer, because I fear that folks will stop reading if each and every sentence doesn’t do a backflip-720-no-scope:

 > The obsession with transition negates a basic truth about writing,
 > A magical truth.